FiguredLimited/vue-mc/docs/_includes/models.md

 ### change {#model-events-change}
 When a value is set on the model that is different to what it was before.
 This event will also be emitted when a model is constructed with initial values.
-- `attribute` -- The attribute names that were synced.
+- `attribute` -- The name of the attribute that was changed.
-- `previous` -- The attribute names that were synced.
+- `previous` -- The previous value of the attribute.
-- `value` -- A copy of the saved state after the attributes were synced.
+- `value` -- The new value of the attribute.

 ### create {#model-events-create}
 After a model is saved successfully, where the model was *created*.